Kanban Board vs Gantt Chart: Pros and Cons

 If you do need more detail than the average Kanban item can show you, consider finding a tool that allows you to show more details on a full Kanban view, like how we’ve done in the screenshot below.

-Visor’s Kanban View with Details
+Visor’s Kanban View with more task fields displayed on Kanban cards:

 Detailed cards in Visor’s kanban view can give you way more information at a glance, without needing to spend time clicking into every item to know key information.
 This is super easy to customize for yourself, so you can play around with different options and views to create the perfect system for you and your team.